 The Company commenced operations on November 20, 1995.
-Prior to the date of the Contribution Transaction, ICIFC was a division or subsidiary of ICII, and IWLG was a division of Southern Pacific Thrift and Loan Association ("SPTL"), a subsidiary of ICII.
-Although the Company was profitable for the years ended December 31, 1996 and 1995 and for the six months ended June 30, 1997, and has experienced substantial growth in mortgage loan originations and total revenues, there can be no assurance that the Company will be profitable in the future or that these rates of growth will be sustainable or indicative of future results.
-Prior to the Company's initial public offering in November 1995 (the "Initial Public Offering"), each of ICIFC and IWLG benefited from the financial, administrative and other resources of ICII and SPTL, respectively.
+Prior to the date of the Contribution Transaction, IFC was a division or subsidiary of ICII, and IWLG was a division of Southern Pacific Bank (formerly Southern Pacific Thrift and Loan Association) ("SPB"), a subsidiary of ICII.
+Although the Company has experienced substantial growth in mortgage loan originations and total revenues, there can be no assurance that the Company will be profitable in the future or that these rates of growth will be sustainable or indicative of future results.
+Prior to the Company's initial public offering in November 1995 (the "Initial Public Offering"), each of IFC and IWLG benefited from the financial, administrative and other resources of ICII and SPB, respectively.